desoumyadeep/narative_visualization/readme.md

 >
 > How does it help the viewer transition to other scenes, to understand how the data connects to the data in other scenes?

-The Narative Layout used for the visualization is Slideshow, with page number visible from 1-12 with button to traverse the entire presentation.
+The Narative Layout used for the visualization is Slideshow along with Annotated Chart.

 Two different page layout have been used for the visualization.